keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

   alt: "The skeletal formula of benzene's cyclic electron ring, rainbow rockets circling above and rainbow ouroboros below.
 The smokestack Tower and the pigheaded Fool.
 The double integral of acceleration, and the energy levels of benzene."
 ---

+>  **Content warning:** set in WWII, a time period of chemical processes, suffering and depravity beyond words; a military-industrial complex of death which we must all stop from ever being repeated.

+This post proposes chemical encoding behind the more mythic and cosmological digressions in the book.
+I attempt to analyse their connection to the chemical history through excerpts from the novel I think are illuminating to this under-structure.

+A book with some incisive passages on the systemic inhumanity that enables the waging of war, yet holds many narratological choices that are detrimental to respecting the humanity of many groups.
+A novel whose sprawl encompasses several sections that are appropriately devastating, and other where I feel disturbing content is deployed without the purpose or moral weight the subject matter entails.
+This includes racial caricatures, disposable treatment of the agency of women, content involving minors, and other dehumanising content which I do not find defensible as literary context.

 [Have the prose be transparent and accurate.
 Let the text speak for itself.
 Documentary not editorial.
 Let use bear witness.
 Don't let us ignore a horrible materiality.]

-[In the skeletal formulae section seperators, colour the benzene rings in gold]

-August Kekulé, "Ueber einige Condensationsproducte des Aldehyds" (On some condensation products of aldehyes), *Justus Liebigs Annalen der Chemie*, [Vol. 162, Iss.
-1, 77--124, **1872**](https://doi.org/10.1002/jlac.18721620110)
-{:.figcaption}

->  **Content warning:** set in WWII, a time period of chemical processes, suffering and depravity beyond words; a military-industrial complex of death which we must all stop from ever being repeated.
+The chemical references are historically based, and potentially follow a systematic encoding obscured by the an experiential reading that often actively works against comprehension.
 ---

 <style>